temporarymonumentsallowunrecognizablelove

 “Choreography becomes a field for movement expression when the body becomes an intensive participant with the evolving milieu rather than simply the instigator of the action.” - Erin Manning

-Jimmy is an Atlanta based performance artist and team member with Fly on a Wall who has worked as a dancer with Nashville Ballet, Ballet Nouveau Colorado, gloATL, Fly on a Wall, and staibDANCE.
-Jimmy has designed costumes for Ballet Nouveau Colorado, gloATL, staibDANCE, KSU, Terminus Modern Ballet Theater, ImmerseATL, Sean Nguyen-Hilton, and Fly on a Wall.
+Jimmy is an Atlanta based performance artist and team member with Fly on a Wall who has worked as a dancer and collaborator with Nashville Ballet, Ballet Nouveau Colorado, gloATL, Fly on a Wall, The Alliance Theater, The Atlanta Opera, Sean Hilton, Annalee Traylor, and staibDANCE.
+Jimmy has designed costumes for Ballet Nouveau Colorado, gloATL, staibDANCE, KSU, Terminus Modern Ballet Theater, ImmerseATL, Sean Hilton, and Fly on a Wall.
+Jimmy is a Hambidge Distinguished Fellow, an Atlanta Mayor’s Office of Cultural Affairs grant recipient, and A&E Atlanta Grant recipient.
 They are a certified yoga instructor and hold an MFA from The University of the Arts.